Guide to US Immigration Visa Types

 Be seeking to enter the US solely to develop and direct the investment enterprise.
 This is established by showing at least 50% ownership of the enterprise or possession of operational control through a managerial position or other corporate device.

 Under this program, EB-5 visa entrepreneurs (and their spouses and unmarried children under 21) are eligible to apply for a green card (permanent residence) if they:

 Plan to create or preserve 10 permanent full-time jobs for qualified US workers.

 EB5 visa investments can be made directly or through regional centers and include a wide variety of options including real estate, businesses and restaurants among others.
 Investments can either be passive or actively managed by the investor.

-Under this program, if you have the right combination of skills, education, and/or work experience and are otherwise eligible, you may be able to receive a green card and live permanently in the US.
+Under the EB-1 to EB-4 visa programs, if you have the right combination of skills, education, and/or work experience and are otherwise eligible, you may be able to receive a green card and live permanently in the US.
 Approximately 140,000 immigrant visas are available each fiscal year for aliens (and their spouses and children) who seek to immigrate based on their job skills.
 The following visa preference categories do not require a labor certification: